zjs123/EvoExplore/README.md

 ## Datasets

-There are three datasets used in our experiment:ICEWS14, ICEWS05-15 and GDELT. facts of each datases are formed as "[subject entity, relation, object entity, time]".
+There are four datasets used in our experiment:ICEWS14, ICEWS05-15, ICEWS18, and GDELT. facts of each datases are formed as "[subject entity, relation, object entity, time]".
 Each data folder has four files:

 **-train.txt, test.txt, valid.txt:** the first column is index of subject entity, second column is index of relation, third column is index of object entity, fourth column is the happened time of fact.